Temporary hotel accommodation for migrants near the Palma harbour

 What is planned — and what remains mostly unseen

-Officially the tasks are divided: a service provider is responsible for cleaning, security, catering and IT, the Red Cross runs food distribution, translators and transport are planned.
+Officially the tasks are divided: a service provider is responsible for cleaning, security, catering and IT, the Spanish Red Cross humanitarian response runs food distribution, translators and transport are planned.
 Just over five million euros are reserved for individual situations, such as hotel bookings; the rest goes into modifying the port area — air conditioning, partitions, a small medical station and legal advice.
 On site, between sailors' knots, brick dust and the smell of diesel, a mix of field office and temporary shelter is emerging.

 Less visible, however, are questions about transparency, oversight and long-term planning: how long are people allowed to stay in hotels?
 What standards apply to accommodation, security and medical care?
-Who monitors compliance with the rules — a central office in Madrid or local authorities?
+Who monitors compliance with the rules — a central office in Madrid or local authorities? (see European Commission on migration and asylum policies for reception standards)

 Risks and blind spots